Nizari–Seljuk conflicts: Rise and fall in Aleppo

 Al-Hakim al-Munajjim died in 1103 and was replaced by the da'i Abu Tahir al-Sa'igh, also sent by Hassan-i Sabbah.
 Abu Tahir enjoyed an alliance with Ridwan as well and continued using the Nizari base in Aleppo.
 He attempted to seize strongholds in pro-Ismaili areas, especially the Jabal al-Summaq highlands located between the Orontes River and Aleppo.
 The authority over the upper Orontes valley was being shared between the assassinated Janah al-Dawlah, the Munqidhites of Shayzar, and Khalaf ibn Mula'ib, the Fatimid governor of Afamiyya (Qal'at al-Mudhiq) who had seized the fortified city from Ridwan.
 Khalaf was probably a Musta'li that had refused the Nizari alliance.
 Abu Tahir, with the help of local Nizaris under a certain Abu al-Fath of Sarmin, assassinated Khalaf in February 1106 and acquired the citadel of Qal'at al-Mudhiq by an "ingenious" plan.
 Tancred, the Frankish regent of Antioch besieged the city, but he was unsuccessful.
 A few months later in September 1106, he besieged the city again and captured it with the help of Khalaf's brother, Mus'ab.
 Abu al-Fath was executed, but Abu Tahir ransomed himself and returned to Aleppo.

-In 1111, the Nizari forces joined Ridwan as he closed Aleppo's gate to the expeditionary force of Mawdud, the Seljuk atabeg of Mosul, who had come to Syria to fight the Crusaders.
+In 1111, Nizari forces joined Ridwan as he closed Aleppo's gate to the expeditionary force of Mawdud, the Seljuk atabeg of Mosul, who had come to Syria to fight the Crusaders.
 However, in his final years, Ridwan retreated from his earlier alliances with the Nizaris due to the determined anti-Nizari campaign of Muhammad Tapar (see below) coupled with the increasing unpopularity of the Nizaris among the Aleppines.
 Mawdud was assassinated in 1113, but it is uncertain who was actually behind it.

 Ridwan died shortly after and his young son and successor Alp Arslan al-Akhras initially supported the Nizaris, even ceding the Balis fortress on the Aleppo–Baghdad road to Abu Tahir.
-Soon Alp Arslan was turned against the Nizaris by the Seljuk sultan Muhammad Tapar, who had just begun an anti-Nizari campaign, as well as Sa'id ibn Badi', the ra'is of Aleppo and militia (al-ahdath) commander.
+Soon Alp Arslan was turned against the Nizaris by Muhammad Tapar, who had just begun an anti-Nizari campaign, as well as Sa'id ibn Badi', the ra'is of Aleppo and militia (al-ahdath) commander.
 In the subsequent persecution led by Sa'id, Abu Tahir and many other Nizaris in Aleppo were executed and others dispersed or went underground.
 An attempt by the regrouped Nizaris of Aleppo and elsewhere to seize the Shayzar castle was defeated by the Munqidhites.

-The Nizaris failed to establish a permanent base in Aleppo, but they managed to create contacts and convert many people, especially in the Jabal al-Summaq, the Jazr, and Banu Ulaym's territories between Shayzar and Sarmin.
+Although the Nizaris failed to establish a permanent base in Syria, they managed to establish contacts and convert many locals.